The Best Homemade Taco Seasoning

 Granulated garlic – You can use granulated garlic or garlic powder.
 Avoid garlic salt, however, as it will make the seasoning overly salty.

-Kosher salt – I prefer kosher salt in my recipes due to the slightly milder salt flavour.
+Kosher salt – I prefer kosher salt in my recipes due to the slightly milder salt flavor.
 This recipe contains a very small amount of salt, only one and a half teaspoons in the entire large batch.
 However, you can omit this ingredient if you need to follow a low or no-sodium diet.

 Pro Tip – If you want this seasoning spicier, you can add some cayenne pepper, chili flakes, or chipotle chili powder.
 The nice thing about making it yourself is that you can decide how spicy it is.
 Just experiment and have fun.